Welcome to ThomasLancaster.co.uk, the home of Dr. Thomas Lancaster.

 My research is varied as well, particularly in the Computing Education field.
 I’m best known for my research into academic integrity, plagiarism detection and contract cheating, an area in which I’ve delivered keynote presentations, research talks and staff training for institutions around the world.
 My PhD, obtained from London South Bank University, looked into plagiarism detection.
 Since then, I’ve explored the challenge of contract cheating, looking at how students can get original work produced for them which they can then hand in as if they had created this work for themselves.
 I’ve published widely on this topic with my colleague Robert Clarke.
 I’ve also published around topics including assessment, student projects and, more recently, student employability.
 I tend to focus my research in directions of interest to teaching practitioners and lecturers, as opposed to pure academic research, and aim to make sure that it reaches as wide a selection of people as possible.

 I am a Senior Fellow of the Higher Education Academy and I have experience supporting them in an Academic Associate role and developing and delivering materials for staff development sessions.
+I work with several other organisations, including prominently as an Expert with the Council of Europe.

 There’s much more information about my background and academic experience around the site and on my blog, so feel free to have a browse around and leave comments on anything that interests you.